Site-Specific Performance.

 HAPPENS

-We research organizations and acts of resistance with the biggest climate impact, both positive and negative, and work with artists to create sunlight-reflective performances at relevant sites.
+We research organizations and acts of resistance with the biggest climate impact, both positive and negative, and support the work of artists to create sunlight-reflective performances at relevant sites.

 Trust in artists.